-At ASI we believe in persistence that leads to walk an extra mile to find the best solutions for our customers with minimum resources & available information in limited time.
-The best of our efforts can be explained through 2 of our recent success stories with our most recent & valuable clients.
+At Advanced Structures India we believe in persistence that leads to walk an extra mile to find the best solutions for our customers with minimum resources & available information in limited time.
+The best of our efforts in value engineering can be explained through 2 of our recent success stories with our most recent & valuable clients.

-As numbers speak for themselves, refer the flow chart below that showcase the outstanding results posted for the two clients and how we offered our smart services to them.
+As numbers speak for themselves, refer the flow chart below that showcases the outstanding results posted for the two clients and how we offered our smart value engineering services for automotive cost reduction to them.

 Stage 1: Client Support

 Right information is the key to value engineering, we aim to seek information from the key business verticals (Engineering, Costing, Supply Chain & Marketing) of our client.